Home » Central High School » CHS Student Services

 laura.kolakowski@central301.net

-I received my undergraduate degree in psychology from the University of Illinois and my graduate degree in school psychology from Northern Illinois University.
+I graduated from the University of Illinois at Urbana-Champaign with a degree in Psychology.
+Then, I completed my graduate degree in School Psychology at Northern Illinois University.
 I am passionate about helping students and their families with the work I do as a school psychologist.
-My husband and I have two small kids and a big, energetic husky, and we all love to spend time together
+My husband and I have two kids and a big, energetic husky, and we all love to spend time together.

 Trent Lange, Speech / Language Pathologist